 "I would definitely recommend Schweiss doors and strap conversions to others.
 We are actively seeking out new projects starting in Florida, but we will go anywhere.
 The City of Vero Beach still has two box hangars with bifolds on them that they want to switch over when they get approved for funding," added Lavold.

-These two photos show the comparisons of the small Wilson Door gear box and motor (left) to the heavy-duty Schweiss gear box and motor that activate the drive shaft.
+These two photos show the comparisons of the small Wilson Door gear box and motor (left) to the heavy-duty Schweiss gear box and motor that activates the drive shaft.

 Breaking steel cable leads to strap lift conversion!
 Matt Ellis of Midland, Texas bought a 70' x 32' bifold hangar door that was only three years old.
 The door was made by some people out of Florida (not Schweiss).
 Imagine walking up to your newly purchased hangar, pressing the open button on your remote control for the first time and hearing a loud crack of a steel lift cable snapping in two.
 That eye-opening incident led Ellis to search the Internet where he came across Schweiss Doors which led to a liftstrap conversion.